nuriarh/start-bicing/README.md

 - Occupancy trends per station (`plotly scatterplot`)
 - Detecting those stations with persistent 0-bike availability and/or 0-free slots availability
 - Detecting rush hours with interactive maps (`density map with folium - time slice 20-minute interval`)
-- Animating intreractive maps (`bike availability map - green:full station, blue:almost full, yellow:bikes and docks available, orange:almost empty, red:empty`)
+- Animating interactive maps (`bike availability map - green:full station, blue:almost full, yellow:bikes and docks available, orange:almost empty, red:empty`)
 - Creating gifs from frames
 - Dataset final selection for time series analysis and machine learning building models.

 #### Model building:

 - `Time Series Analysis`: Time series methods are widely used to predict one-dimensional data.
-Stationarity analysis (select time period of interest, visualize target variable, creat box and whisker plots, decomposition of the time series data, autocorrelation function and partial autocorrelation function, rolling statistics)
+Stationarity analysis (select time period of interest, visualize target variable, create box and whisker plots, decomposition of the time series data, autocorrelation function and partial autocorrelation function, rolling statistics)
 ARIMA model for weekly predictions (generate rolling predictions and results for each station)

 - `Random Forest Regression`: In complex environments, such as this one, there exist a high number of parameters which may have an impact on the system that is going to be studied.
 Considering multiple sources of data and different features can produce more accurate predictions.